phatpham9/skillr/README.md

 skillr
 ======

-A tool for setting skill-set for yourself and keeping track to reach your goal.
+A tool for setting and keeping track skills to reach your goal.